 Skip to main content

-When you install this plug-in, a Security Window is added to MicroPeckerX Control Software.
-Use it to configure the message authentication feature, monitor traffic, and review logs.
+After installing this plugin, Security Window is added to MicroPeckerX Control Software.
+From this window, you can configure message authentication, perform monitoring, and review logs.

 info

-The Security Window is the dedicated configuration and monitoring screen for the Message Authentication plug-in.
+Security Window is a dedicated setting/monitoring screen for the message authentication plugin.

 Security Window